 Dental crowns are also recommended following a root canal treatment because the treated teeth are more fragile and will need solid and durable protection.
 You might also be a good candidate if you are missing a tooth and you need a tooth implant or a dental bridge.

-While common, it is important to keep in mind that not all dentists have the technology to make same-day crowns.
+While common, it is important to keep in mind that not all dentists have the technology to make same-day crown staunton va.
 That said, it is recommended that you ask your dentist if the option is available and how much the estimated cost is.
 This is especially helpful if you don’t have dental insurance.